coolpeter98/clicktrack/README.md

 # clicktrack
 a vibe-coded solution for auto-click detection

+## introduction
+For years now, major game engines had one issue: input was bound to the client fps. this means that, if you click, you'll need to wait for the next frame to render before the game can process the input. that's an issue because it adds noise to solutions that would prevent auto-clickers. **clicktrack** fixes this!

 ## how to download?!?!?!
 go to this link: https://github.com/coolpeter98/clicktrack/ you will see downloads for windows (x64, ARM) and linux (x64). no mac release because i need a mac computer to compile the program for it